LortSkit/meyer-online/README.md

 # Meyer Online

 A web-based multiplayer version of the dice game 'Meyer' with the Danish ruleset.
-Currently, none of the game is implemented, but the frontend setup for the website, which will host the game, has been created here.
+This is a work in progress, but the aim is to eventually have it hosted on a website once a more finished product has been made.

 ## Deployment

+Both the Frontend and Backend require `npm` to be installed (see [`npm` docs](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)).
+In this project, I've been working with `node v22.13.0` and `npm v10.9.2` (whilst `node` is not technically required, it is recommended to install `npm` using `node`).

+### Frontend

-Currently, there is only a [Vite](https://github.com/vitejs/vite)-made React frontend using typescript, and it requires npm to be installed (see [npm docs](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)).
-To deploy the frontend, simply run the following:
+This is a [Vite](https://github.com/vitejs/vite)-made React Frontend using typescript.
+To deploy the Frontend, simply run the following:

 ```
 cd Frontend
-npm install
+npm ci
 npm run build
 npm run preview
 ```